osxmidi/LinVst/Wine-tkg/README.md

 For arch, it's possible to install Wine 10.10 (and possibly future versions) from tkg which runs 64 and 32 bit vst's (tkg also has a wow64 version)

-Download wine-10.10-staging-tkg-amd64.tar.xz and wine-10.10-staging-tkg-x86.tar.xz from https://github.com/Kron4ek/Wine-Builds/releases
+Download wine-10.10-staging-tkg-amd64.tar.xz and wine-10.10-staging-tkg-x86.tar.xz (or any non wow64 versions) from https://github.com/Kron4ek/Wine-Builds/releases

 uninstall wine-gecko and wine-mono and wine or wine-staging